kevinluong21/wordle/README.md

 3. Start guessing words and have fun!

 ### Gameplay
 The goal of the game is to guess the correct five-letter word within six tries.
-After typing in a guess of the word, hit enter to submit your guess.
-After each guess, each tile/letter is marked with a colour that indicates further information about the given letter:
+After typing in a guess of the word, press enter to submit your guess.
+Ensure that your guess is a valid word in order to proceed.
+To make corrections, use the backspace key to edit your entry.
+After each guess, each tile/letter is marked with a colour that indicates further information about the guess:
 - A green letter means that the letter is correct and in the right spot.
 - A yellow letter means that the letter is correct but in the wrong spot.
 - A grey letter means that the letter is not in the word at all.